What to Put on Mosquito Bites for Babies?

 Why Do Mosquitoes Need Blood?

 Do vampires really exist?
-If you’re talking about mosquitoes, then the obvious answer is yes.
-These flying blood-suckers are always on the hunt for their next meal.
+Nasty bloodsuckers who prey on innocent humans?
+Sounds a lot like mosquitoes!
+These flying blood bandits are always on the hunt for their next meal.
 But why do mosquitoes need blood?
-Keep reading to discover the real reason these vampires want to have your blood for dinner.
+Keep reading to discover the real reason these vampires long to drink your blood for dinner.

 Blood: It’s More Nutritious Than You Ever Knew

 Why do mosquitoes suck blood?
 The answer is pretty straightforward.
-For a mosquito, it’s a literal life or death situation.
+For a mosquito, it’s a literal life-or-death situation, generationally speaking.
 Blood is full of essential nutrients for mosquitoes, namely iron, proteins, and other amino acids.
 Mosquitoes can’t get these vital nutrients from any other source.
 And without a blood-rich diet, the circle of life for mosquitoes would cease entirely.
+(Wouldn’t that be sad?)

 What Do Mosquitoes Do with Blood?

-Female mosquitoes require the ingredients found in blood to lay their eggs.
-In fact, only females need blood in their diet.
-The average female lays about 100 eggs at a time and most produce about ten broods in their lifetime.
-Without a proper blood meal, she won’t be able to develop eggs after mating.
+Up close of a mosquito sucking blood of a human with green background We know why mosquitoes need blood.
+Female mosquitoes require the building blocks of blood to grow and lay their eggs.
+That’s why only females need blood in their diet.
+The average female mosquito lays about 100 eggs at a time, and most produce ten broods on average in their lifetime.
+Without a proper blood meal, she won’t be able to develop healthy, viable eggs after mating.

-Males don’t feed on blood and will leave you alone.
+Male mosquitoes, on the other hand, do not drink blood and will leave you alone.
 Yes, you read that right: male mosquitoes don’t bite people or other animals.
-Since you can’t tell the difference between a male and female mosquito without a microscope, there’s no way to know which one has just landed on your arm.
+But, since you can’t tell the difference between a male and female mosquito without a microscope, there’s no way to know which one has just landed on your arm.
+Sorry, guys.

 Human Blood: A Quick and Efficient Meal